Home Affairs Privacy Notice

-We promise to collect, process, and store and share your data safely and securely.
+We promise to collect, process, and store and share your data safely, securely and legally.
 We will also make sure that the other businesses we work with are just as careful with your data.

-We use data to make our Island safe
+We use data to keep our Island safe

 We can use the details you share with us to help us plan services for the future and identify areas of specific risk.
 By listening to what our stakeholders tell us, we can make changes, to make things easier and safer where we can.

-We use data to plan our services to make them efficient and economic
+We use data to plan our services to make them efficient and effective